 • continuing recommended therapies, and promoting their independence in these areas.

-Unit 6: Best Practices in the Context of Supporting of Individuals with Mental Health Problems
+Module 6: Best Practices in the Context of Supporting of Individuals with Mental Health Problems (1 ECTS)

 This unit introduces learners with the knowledge and skills required to reflect on, evaluate one’s own professional practice with the intention to identify and develop best practices.
 This unit also looks at the importance of supervision, feedback and the formalisation of such practices.